 - Have your doctor check for problems from diabetes, such as eye or kidney disease.
 These problems can get worse during pregnancy.

 How can you prepare for a healthy pregnancy?

 You play a major role in managing your diabetes.
 Work with your doctor to keep your blood sugar as close to your target range as possible before you get pregnant.
 To do this:

 - Eat a balanced diet.
 And if you are overweight, try to cut calories in your diet to lose some weight before you get pregnant.
 Losing as little as 10 to 20 pounds can improve your blood sugar levels.
 There are many ways to manage how much and when you eat.
 Your doctor, a diabetes educator, or a dietitian can help you find a plan that works for you.

 - Exercise regularly.
 Get at least 30 minutes of exercise on most, preferably all, days of the week.
-Exercise helps control your blood sugar by making your body use glucose for energy during and after activity.
-It also helps you stay at a healthy weight; lower high cholesterol; raise HDL, or good, cholesterol; and lower high blood pressure.
+Exercise helps keep your body and heart healthy.
+It improves blood pressure and cholesterol.
+It helps control your blood sugar by making your body use glucose for energy during and after activity.
+It also helps you stay at a healthy weight.
 Walking, running, biking, and swimming are good activities for people with diabetes.
 Talk to your doctor about starting a safe exercise program.

 - Take your medicine or insulin if prescribed, but let your doctor know that you are planning to get pregnant.
 Also let your doctor know about any other medicines you take, including over-the-counter medicine, to see if you need to make any changes before you get pregnant.